BYU-AUVSI/ros_plane/README.md

 # ROSplane

+This the fork of ROSplane used by the BYU AUVSI SUAS competition team, with various changes and added features to fulfill the requirements of that competition.

 ROSplane is limited-feature fixed-wing autopilot built around ROS.
 It is intended to be flown with [ROSflight](https://rosflight.org) as the hardware I/O or in the Gazebo simulation environment.
 It is built according to the method published in [Small Unmanned Aircraft: Theory and Practice](http://uavbook.byu.edu/doku.php) by Beard and McLain, so as to allow anyone to easily understand, modify and use the code.
 This framework is inherently modular and extensively documented so as to aid the user in understanding and extending for personal use.

 This repository features three ROS packages: rosplane, rosplane\_msgs, and rosplane\_sim.
 The contents of each of these three packages are described below.